ethanwicker/ethanwicker.github.io/about.md

----
-layout: page
-title: About
-subtitle: I think data is neat.
----

 Hi, I'm Ethan.
 I'm a Data Scientist living in Denver, CO.

 In a past life, I was a high school AP Statistics and mathematics teacher, but now I work in anomaly detection.